 Our strategy captures both our responsibility to forcefully address our negative footprint and business opportunities to help our customers reduce theirs.

 Negative footprint to address

 In the past few years, we have significantly reduced greenhouse gas (GHG) emissions from our own operations.
-In 2020, we used 100% renewable electricity thus reaching our goal two years ahead of schedule, and achieved climate neutrality by offsetting remaining GHG emissions.
-An assessment of our total value chain emissions shows that most emissions (85 percent) are generated in the supply chain.
+Since 2020, we use 100% renewable electricity thus reached our goal two years ahead of schedule, and achieved climate neutrality by offsetting the remaining GHG emissions.
+An assessment of our total value chain emissions shows that the majority are generated in the supply chain.
 Working closely with suppliers to enable them to transition to a low-carbon economy will be key in achieving the 2030 goal of zero CO2.
 Through this work we contribute to the realization of Sustainable Development Goal 7: Renewable energy and Goal 13: Climate action.

 When it comes to waste, the largest amounts in our own operations are generated when we develop our network infrastructure.
 Significant e-waste volumes are generated from network equipment but also to a lesser extent from consumer electronics such as mobile phones and routers.
 To address these waste flows, we apply the “Prevent – Reduce – Reuse – Recycle” principle while exploring and expanding the use of circular business models.
 These models are applied in all of our work, for example when it comes to reusing network equipment or providing devices “as a service” which allows us to get electronics back for reuse and proper recycling.
 Through this work we contribute to the realization of Sustainable Development Goal 12: Sustainable consumption and production.